NoFussComputing/kubernetes_monitoring/docs/projects/kubernetes_monitoring/index.md

 - Ready for logging long term storag integration, in particular Loki

-- Ready for metrics long term storage integration, **Still to be developed, see [GL-#1](https://gitlab.com/nofusscomputing/projects/kubernetes_monitoring/-/issues/1)**
+- Ready for metrics long term storage integration

 What this chart is not: